taurusilver7/foodizone/README.md

 - The header component has header title, the cart button (reusable component).
 The cartIcon is a svg format file function.

+- The Meal directory has a MealSummary with hard-coded text, AvailableMeals with an array of meal-list.
+The Meal component is the combination of the above two.
+The data mapped in the Meal component is separated into another wrapper component to provide html structure & css content— `Card`

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)